 Another mineral that is needed for muscle health is calcium.
-Dairy products, fish, leafy greens, and nuts are all abundant in calcium and therefore work wonders when one is suffering from muscle cramps.
-Almonds, yogurt, and cheese have the highest concentration of calcium.
+Dairy products, fish, leafy greens and nuts are all abundant in calcium and therefore work wonders when one is suffering from muscle cramps.
+Almonds, yoghurt and cheese have the highest concentration of calcium.

 There is a reason why you see all the sportspeople chomping on bananas in between matches.
 Banana is rich in potassium and magnesium; both elements help with controlling muscular cramps.
 The effects can be felt almost immediately.
 Having a banana with your morning cereal is one of the healthiest breakfasts that cater to your daily intake of calcium, magnesium and potassium.

 6. Salt And Sodium-Rich Foods

 Sodium helps in regulating blood pressure and in maintaining fluid balance in the body.
 It works with other electrolytes like potassium for proper nerve and muscle function.
 To avoid the muscles cramping up, eat rock salt or sea salt and avoid processed foods that create an imbalance in electrolytes in the blood leading to fluid imbalance.
 Beetroots, carrots, celery, smoked fishes and meats and olives are naturally high in sodium.

 Here is one more reason to eat some dark chocolate.
 Rich in magnesium, dark chocolate helps in improving muscle function.
 Magnesium aids in the contraction and relaxation of muscles and in maintaining electrolytic balance.
 Read more about the health benefits of dark chocolate.

 Also Read: 7 Health Benefits Of Exercise.